Asymptotics for Strassen's Optimal Transport Problem: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Vincent Y. F. Tan for his comments on the preliminary version of the manuscript.
-The author also would like to thank Yonglong Li and Bo Wei for useful discussions.
+The author would like to thank Vincent Y. F. Tan for his comments on the preliminary version of the manuscript, and also thank Yonglong Li and Bo Wei for useful discussions.
+The author would like to thank the reviewers for their suggestions which greatly have improved the readability of this paper, and also thank one of them for pointing out the references \cite{fournier2015rate,weed2019sharp}.